n3wscott/crossplane-runtime/cmd/dynamic-reconciler/README.md

 This allows for a clean separation between Kubernetes controllers and external providers, without requiring compile-time type information.

+## Package Structure

+The dynamic reconciler is implemented in the `pkg/reconciler/dynamic` package with the following components:

+- `types.go`: Type definitions for configuration and resources
+- `config.go`: Configuration handling and validation
+- `provider.go`: Provider connection management and controller setup
+- `controller.go`: Overall controller management and orchestration

+This modular design makes it easy to reuse the dynamic reconciler components in other contexts.

 ## Usage

 ### Configuration